'Only fair and proper': Lion City Sailors call for AFC Champions League Two final to be held in Singapore

 On Wednesday, the Sailors made history after beating Australian side Sydney FC 2-1 on aggregate to become the first Singaporean football team to reach the final of a continental competition.

-According to AFC competition rules, the sequence of hosting the AFC Champions League Two final is determined on a "rotational basis between the West Region and East Region" on a yearly basis.
+According to AFC competition rules, the sequence of hosting the AFC Champions League Two final is on a "rotational basis between the West Region and East Region" year by year.
 That means the final is slated to be held in Singapore, but the exact venue has yet to be officially announced.

 "Hosting the final in Singapore would not only be a just conclusion to our Champions League Two campaign, but a proud moment for Singapore football on the continental stage," said the Sailors.